CCI-MOC/zabbix-libvirt/README.md

 # zabbix-libvirt

 This repository contains a set of scripts to monitor Virtual Machines on hosts using the libvirt API.
-It is still a work in progress.
+It is still a work in progress and will probably not scale very well for large clusters.

 We developed this to monitor our openstack cluster.